-9-11: The COVID-19 pandemic had little to no impact on LAHCFD's revenues.
-Revenues experienced growth in every year from FY 18 to FY 22, and in each year, LAHCFD operated with a substantial surplus, which enabled the district to set aside funds and significantly increase its end of year net position by nearly doubling from \$18.1 million in FY 18 to \$35.4 million in FY 22.
+9-11: The COVID-19 pandemic had little to no impact on LAHCFD's revenues, however the pandemic did impact the ability of LAHCFD to complete projects and implement programs.
+Revenues experienced growth in every year from FY 18 to FY 22, and in each year, LAHCFD operated with a substantial surplus, particularly due to the delay of approved projects, which enabled the district to set aside funds and significantly increase its end of year net position by nearly doubling from \$18.1 million in FY 18 to \$35.4 million in FY 22.
 LAHCFD is in a strong financial position as demonstrated by its ability to fund sustainable services and grow its net position.

 - 9-12: Of LAHCFD's \$35.4 million end-of-year fund balance for FY 22, \$14 million was committed to particular projects and the remainder was considered unassigned.
 LAHCFD's uncommitted balance was equivalent to 367% of FY 22 expenditures, which is sizeable for a public agency.
 The District has developed a plan to use surplus budget to meet Strategic Plan goals by increasing staffing from 5.5 to 10 FTEs.
-With this increase, the District projects reserves to remain relatively unchanged through FY 27. - 9-13: CCFD's annual payments on its unfunded actuarial liability are projected to increase for the foreseeable future and will continue to represent a significant portion of CCFD's costs associated with its contract services to LAHCFD.
+With this increase, the District projects reserves to remain relatively unchanged through FY 27.
+The District indicated plans to use the reserve funds for -future fire facility replacement, solutions to reduce the longer response times, and utilization of the district parcel. - 9-13: CCFD's annual payments on its unfunded actuarial liability are projected to increase for the foreseeable future and will continue to represent a significant portion of CCFD's costs associated with its contract services to LAHCFD.
 Additionally, CCFD recently negotiated wage increases for staff, which will also result in increased contract costs for LAHCFD.
 While costs are anticipated to increase, LAHCFD has a healthy financial position able to cover the projected expenditure increases.

-- 9-14: LAHCFD practices resource sharing by contracting for many services from CCFD, which is a contract service provider to several cities and districts, as a member of mutual and automatic aid agreements, as a member of the Silicon Valley Regional Interoperability Authority to facilitate interoperability projects through joint purchasing and contracting, and through the sharing of operations and funding for Palo Alto Fire Station 8 during wildfire season with CCFD and Palo Alto. - 9-15: LAHCFD identified the opportunity to share management of emergency preparedness, disaster planning, and protection of residents with other partner agencies. - 9-16: Entering into "Boundary Drop" agreements with the use of Automatic Vehicle Location (AVL) technology to dispatch the closest best resource regardless of jurisdiction could help LAHCFD/CCFD and neighboring agencies provide seamless service to the community along their borders.
+- 9-14: LAHCFD practices resource sharing by contracting for many services from CCFD, which is a contract service provider to several cities and districts, as a member of mutual and automatic aid agreements, as a member of the Silicon Valley Regional Interoperability Authority to facilitate interoperability projects through joint purchasing and contracting, and through the sharing of operations and funding for Palo Alto Fire Station 8 during wildfire season with CCFD and Palo Alto. - 9-15: LAHCFD identified the opportunity to share management of emergency preparedness, disaster planning, and protection of residents with other partner agencies.

+9-16: Entering into "Boundary Drop" agreements with the use of Automatic Vehicle Location (AVL) technology to dispatch the closest best resource regardless of jurisdiction could help LAHCFD/CCFD and neighboring agencies provide seamless service to the community along their borders.
 However, the dispatch interoperability challenges throughout the County limit the ability to implement this change.
 Even if the agencies are motivated to "drop borders," the time it takes to manually determine if a resource is available complicates the process, adds time to the alarm handling, and may minimize the opportunity to improve the response time for critical emergencies along the borders.